Trump, GOP soften on opposition to $600 jobless benefit

-WASHINGTON (AP) — The White House and its GOP allies appear to be retreating from their opposition to a $600-per-week supplemental unemployment benefit that has propped up the economy and family budgets but is expiring Friday.

-President Donald Trump is eager to extend the benefit, undercutting his GOP allies on Capitol Hill who have spent considerable effort devising an alternative that could unite Republicans.
+WASHINGTON (AP) — With political pressure rising, talks on a huge coronavirus relief measure resumed on Saturday, focused on restoring a newly expired $600-per-week supplemental unemployment benefit, a fresh $1,200 direct payment to most Americans, and hundreds of billions of dollars in other aid to states, businesses and the poor.

+President Donald Trump is eager for an agreement, but talks so far have not yielded progress.
+The administration is willing to extend the $600 jobless benefit, at least in the short term, but is balking at other demands of Democratic negotiators like aid for state and local governments, food stamp increases, and assistance to renters and homeowners.

-The unemployment insurance is a principal element as talks continue on a COVID-19 relief bill, which is expected to grow considerably from a $1 trillion-plus GOP draft released this week.
-Top Democrats announced a meeting with administration representatives for Saturday morning after Thursday night talks at the Capitol failed to produce a breakthrough.
+Unemployment insurance is a principal element as the COVID-19 relief bill is expected to grow considerably from a $1 trillion-plus GOP draft released this week.

-Meadows accused Democrats of refusing to negotiate, saying Trump has instructed him to be “aggressive and forward-leaning” in trying to extend the supplemental jobless benefit.

-“Democrats have made zero offers over the last three days,” said Meadows, an inexperienced negotiator and former tea party lawmaker.
-He said Democrats are “willing to play politics” and are acting like they “hold all the cards.”
+The $600 per week jobless benefit officially lapsed on Friday and Democrats have made it clear that they will not extend it without securing other relief priorities.
+Whatever unemployment aid negotiators agree on will be made retroactive — but antiquated state unemployment systems are likely to take weeks to restore the benefits.

+Principal negotiators — Treasury Secretary Steven Mnuchin, White House chief of staff Mark Meadows, top Senate Democrat Chuck Schumer, and House Speaker Nancy Pelosi — convened again Saturday in hopes of breaking a weeklong stalemate.

-The White House on Thursday offered a one-week extension of the $600 weekly unemployment benefit, top Democrats said, but Pelosi rejected it, saying it needs to be addressed as part of a far more sweeping bill that would deliver aid to state and local governments, help for the poor and funding for schools and colleges to address the pandemic.
-Without action, the unemployment benefit runs out Friday — and both the House and Senate have left Washington.
+The White House on Thursday offered a one-week extension of the $600 weekly unemployment benefit, top Democrats said.
+Pelosi rejected it, saying the issue needs to be addressed as part of a far more sweeping bill that would deliver aid to state and local governments, help for the poor and funding for schools and colleges to address the pandemic.
+Without action, the unemployment benefit ran out Friday — and both the House and Senate have left Washington.

 “Clearly they did not understand the gravity of the situation,” Pelosi said.
-She said a short-term extension only makes sense if the two sides are close to a deal.
+A short-term extension only makes sense if the two sides are close to a deal, she added.

 “Why don’t we just get the job done?” she asked.

-“There are two things to remember.
-One is the person you’re negotiating with has to want something” for the American people, Pelosi said.
-“And they have to know you will walk” if you don’t get a good enough agreement.

-Republicans in the Senate had been fighting to trim back the $600 jobless benefit in the next coronavirus package, but their resolve weakened as the expiration of the popular benefit neared — and as Trump undercut their position by signaling he wants to keep the full $600 benefit for now.
+Republicans in the Senate had been fighting to trim back the $600 jobless benefit in the next coronavirus package, but their resolve weakened as the expiration of the popular benefit neared.
+Trump undercut their position by signaling he wants to keep the full $600 benefit for now.

-“We want a temporary extension of enhanced unemployment benefits,” Trump said at the White House on Thursday.
-“This will provide a critical bridge for Americans who lost their jobs to the pandemic through no fault of their own.”

-On Friday, Trump took to Twitter to explicitly endorse extending the $600 payment and criticizing top Senate Democrat Chuck Schumer.
+On Friday, Trump took to Twitter to explicitly endorse extending the $600 payment and to criticize top Senate Democrat Chuck Schumer.

 “Very disappointed in @SenSchumer for blocking the temporary extension of the $600 unemployment benefits.
 The Do Nothing Democrats are more interested in playing politics than in helping our deserving people,” Trump tweeted.

-There continues to be agreement among Washington’s top power players that Congress must pass further relief in the coming days and weeks.
+Washington’s top power players agree that Congress must pass further relief in the coming days and weeks.

-“Do we want to continue to come to an agreement?
-Absolutely,” Schumer said.
-“But it’s got to meet the gravity of the problem.”

-Democrats hold a strong negotiating hand — exploiting GOP divisions over whether more aid is even needed — and they are expected to deliver a necessary trove of votes.
+Democrats hold a strong negotiating hand — exploiting GOP divisions — and they are expected to deliver a necessary trove of votes.

 Both sides say the talks have not produced much progress, but they could be nearing a critical phase over the weekend and into next week.
 The pending COVID-19 rescue bill, the fifth since the pandemic has struck, is likely the last one before the November election.